 Buddha was known as Siddharth Gautam.
 He and his disciples established several monasteries to preach their teachings pan India.
 Buddhism denoted a code of conduct, but most importantly it upholds the virtue of spirituality.
-Cycle of reincarnation and release from worldly agony and key elements of Buddhism.
+The cycle of reincarnation and release from worldly agony and key elements of Buddhism.

 There are approximately 400 million monasteries across the world and India is home to some of them too.
 India is the birthplace of Buddha and Bodh, Gaya is central in the faith.

 Why one must visit these Buddhist Temples:-

 These Buddhist temples offer a trip of spirituality to pilgrims.
 What’s more?
 These temples are spread across India and some of them are situated in scenic landscapes as well.
 So, a Religious pilgrimage tour in India to these ten temples with offers a taste of pan India as well.

 1. Mahabodhi Temple